 1. Focusing on Hours, Not Accomplishments

 This is a mistake all too common with working professionals today.
 Everybody wants to work harder, faster, and longer to get ahead.
 But at what cost?
-People feel much busier and productive when working long hours and workweeks.
+People feel much busier and productive when working long hours and workweeks especially who belongs to real estate careers.
 But in absolute terms, they really accomplish only slightly more than working shorter, regular hours.

 The difference lies not in the effort or hours you put in, but in the energy and attention, you spend.
 You are more productive when you spend your attention and energy in a deliberate, calculated way.
 This means you should take a few minutes every day to prioritize your tasks.
 List down what you want to get done and how much time you can spend doing it.
 At the end of the day, tally what you have accomplished to the prioritized list of tasks.
 You’ll find you got a lot more done during a week of structured and deliberate effort.

 2. Absorbing Too Many Internet Tips

 Too much of everything is bad, especially internet self-help tips.
 The internet is a vast resource of information, but you can’t trust everything you find on it.
 There’s nothing wrong with seriously wanting to improve life and looking up ways on the internet.
 But if you have looked at 20 articles so far and are still looking, perhaps a pause is in order.
 It is very easy to get too involved in trying to make work better than actually getting work done through HR technology.
 Every second of the workday is an asset.
 You need to economize on how you invest it.
 Think of how much time you save by spending a smaller amount of time on something.

 Another thing you need to be wary of is that too much information can complicate things for you.
 The more you look up, the less you retain and even less practice.
 Productivity is not too difficult to achieve as long as you keep it simple.